CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/error_1.jpg)

-- Click the link and select the option that is appropriate to unblock the secret.
+(i).
+Click the link and select the option that is appropriate to unblock the secret.

    ![](media/error_link-1.jpg)